 California hospitals (and most other health care providers) must comply with either the CMIA or LPS, and with all the other laws listed above.
 If there is a state law and a federal law on the same topic, under federal preemption rules, health care providers must comply with whichever law is more stringent - that is, the law that is more protective of the patient's privacy or that gives the patient greater access to their information.
 Complicating matters further, providers must comply with whichever provision of the laws is stricter.
 This means if the state law is more stringent than the federal law, with the exception of one provision, providers must comply with the state law and the one provision in federal law that gives patients greater privacy protection or greater access to their own information.
+This chapter takes into account all relevant laws when providing guidance.

-B. Enforcement and Penalties
+C. Enforcement and Penalties